laboon/CS1699_Fall2018/deliverables/2/deliverable2.md

 For the second deliverable, we are going to write code for a BillCoin miner, Mine, which accepts a file full of transactions and creates a valid candidate block which maximizes transaction fees.

-_Note: generating a block with an **optimal** amount of transaction fees is NP-hard, as it is simply a variant of the knapsack problem.
-I am interested in determining if your program is making a good effort to maximize transaction fees, not verifying that you have picked the absolutely optimal selection.
+_Note: generating a block with an **optimal** amount of transaction fees is NP-hard, as it is simply a variant of the knapsack problem, and I don't expect you to brute-force every possible combination.
+I *am* interested in determining if your program is making a good effort to maximize transaction fees, not verifying that you have picked the absolutely optimal selection.
 If you are interested, here is a good description of why this is so: https://freedom-to-tinker.com/2014/10/27/bitcoin-mining-is-np-hard/_

 There are several limitations on the candidate block that you generate: